Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 ## Step 2 - Adding Assertion Statements

-- Add assertion statements to the functions `initialize_domain` and `initialize_physical_parameters` which check whether all input parameters have type `float`.
+- Add assertion statements to the functions `initialize_domain` and `initialize_physical_parameters` which check whether all input parameters are double precision/floats.
 - Rerun the code after inserting all the assertion statements?
 Does the code break?
 Which parameters are problematic?
 - The default values of some of the input parameters like `T_hot` and `T_cold` are in fact integers and need to be changed.
 Change these values to floats and rerun the code to make sure that all assertions are returning true.

 ## Step 3 - Writing Unit Tests

-- Now you will write all the tests in a way that they can be run using `pytest`.
+- Write unit tests using either pytest or unittest.
 - In the repository there is a folder `tests/`.
 In this folder there are two folders `unit/` and `integration/`.
 The first tests written will be unit tests.
 - In the file `tests/unit/test_diffusion2d_functions.py` there is already a skeleton code for three unit tests which are to be implemented.
 The name of each test is of the format `test_<name_of_function_being_tested>`.
 - As these are unit tests, in each test, only the call to the respective function needs to be made.
 No other function from `diffusion2d.py` must be called.
 If another function call is required to define some member variables, it can be evaded by directly defining the member variables in the test.
 All the member variables can be accessed directly using the class object.